Chalise Baysa

-Chalise Catayas Baysa (born 30 December 1980) is an American-born Filipino football manager and former player.
-She has played for the Seattle Sounders Women as well as the Philippines women's national team.
+Chalise Catayas Baysa (born December 30, 1980) is a football manager and former player.
+She has played for the Seattle Sounders Women.
+Born in the United States, she represented the Philippines at international level.

 Early life

-Baysa was born on 30 December 1980 at the Kapiolani Hospital in Honolulu, Hawaii but she spent her childhood in Japan, and later in Washington.
+Baysa was born on December 30, 1980 at the Kapiolani Hospital in Honolulu, Hawaii but she spent her childhood in Japan, and later in Washington.

 Collegiate career

 She attended the University of Oregon where she played for the Ducks soccer team.
 By October 2001, Baysa was already Oregon's all-time highest scorer with 60 goals.

 Club career

 By 2008, Baysa was on her fifth season with the Seattle Sounders Women.

 International career

 Baysa made three caps and a goal for the Philippines women's national football team at the 2013 AFF Women's Championship.
-She is part of the final line up of the Philippine national team that will participate at the 2018 AFC Women's Asian Cup in Jordan.
-She is the oldest registered player in the whole tournament at age 37.
+She was part of the final line up of the Philippine national team that participated at the 2018 AFC Women's Asian Cup in Jordan.
+She was the oldest registered player in the whole tournament at age 37.